Powerlearnproject/se-day1-assignment-EddyMwai/README.md

 c) Limited resources- inadequate resources to carry out a the development is challenging hence there is need to make sure good machine and resources are gotten to ensure the work is done well.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing involves testing individual modules and functions during development to ensure effectivity.
+It helps in improving code and early debugging.
+Integration testing tests for working of diffeent modules together to ensure the relationships are effective between moduels to ensure compatibility and detect interface issues.
+System testing involves testing the whole sofware as a whole to validate system behaviour and efficiency.
+Acceptance testing involves testing the system against the requirements to validate user needs for the system.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is the process of creating questions and statements to get optimal and best responses from AI.
+It helps to craft the necessary questions so that AI can understand what you need and give the best answer.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague: "Summarise the text"
+Improved: "Summarize the above text to 300 words and highlight main points" The improved prompt helps the AI understand the question well and hence give otimal answers.